-For the purposes of the presentation of the Consolidated Financial Statements, the assets and the liabilities of foreign operations, including attributed excess of fair value over the book value and goodwill, are presented in accordance with the exchange rates in force at the end of the reporting period.
-Income and expense items are translated in accordance with the average exchange rate for the reporting period unless there shall have been significant fluctuations in the exchange rates in the course of the period.
-In such a case, the translation of these items is done using the exchange rates at the time of the execution of the transactions, the exchange differences are recognized in the statement of comprehensive income under "translation differences from foreign operations".
-These translation differences are carried to the income statement on the disposition of the foreign business in respect of which they were created and upon partial disposition of foreign business entailing loss of control.
+For the purposes of the presentation of the Consolidated Financial Statements, the assets and the liabilities of foreign operations, including attributed excess of fair value over the book value and goodwill, are presented in accordance with the exchange rates effective as of the end of the report period.
+Income and expense items are translated in accordance with the average exchange rates in the report period unless there shall have been significant fluctuations in the exchange rates in the course of the period.
+In such a case, the translation of these items is done using the exchange rates at the time of the execution of the translations.
+The translation differences are recognized in other comprehensive income in the "translation differences from foreign operations" item.
+These translation differences are carried to the income statement on the date of the disposition of the foreign business in respect of which they were created and upon partial disposition of foreign business entailing loss of control.